itsschwer/pressure-drop/README.md

 I'm not quite sure I've successfully designed it such that the mod is only active as host.

-also, dropping items in the facing direction only works for the host *(non-hosts will always drop in the 'north' direction)*.

 ## see also

 - [DropItem](https://thunderstore.io/package/Thrayonlosa/DropItem/) by [Thrayonlosa](https://thunderstore.io/package/Thrayonlosa/) — similar `/drop` functionality, inspired this implementation